gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/01-introduction.md

 In any software project, one of the most important parts is the documentation.
 A project's documentation tells the developers, stake holders, and end users:

 * How the software works.
-* Why you created it.
+* Why you or your company created it.
-* Your reasons for choosing one technology over another.
+* The reasons for choosing one technology over another.

 Despite its importance, the documentation is often the last thing on a developer's mind.
-To get it done, they just cobble together text snippets and screenshots into a word processor.
+To get it done, many people cobble together text snippets and screenshots into a word processor.
 That's if they create any documentation, at all.

 It's hard to blame them.
 Clear writing is hard work.
 It isn't as glamorous as designing a code base.
 Nor is it as rewarding as seeing the system work.
-As a result, there is less incentive for a developer to spend time mastering their word processor over their other work.
+As a result, there is less incentive for a developer to spend time mastering their word processor over doing their other work.

-While we can't turn every developer into an expert writer, we can reach a middle ground.
+You can't turn every developer into an expert writer, but there's a middle ground.
 That middle ground is a [_Docs as Code_](https://www.writethedocs.org/guide/docs-as-code/) approach to technical documentation.

 ## The _Docs as Code_ approach